-The use of cash and incurrence of substantial indebtedness in connection with the financing of the Merger may have an adverse impact on Cohu's liquidity, limit Cohu's flexibility in responding to other business opportunities and increase Cohu's vulnerability to adverse economic and industry conditions
+The use of cash and incurrence of substantial indebtedness in connection with the financing of the Merger may have an adverse impact on Cohu's liquidity, limit Cohu's flexibility in responding to other business opportunities and increase Cohu's vulnerability to adverse economic and industry conditions.

 The Merger was financed in part by using Cohu's and Xcerra's cash on hand and the incurrence of indebtedness.
 In connection with the Merger, Cohu entered into a term loan facility, with an aggregate principal amount of \$350.0 million (the "Debt Financing" or "Credit Agreement").
 Cohu used \$160.5 million of Cohu's and Xcerra's cash on hand to complete the Merger.
-Cohu's (including Xcerra's) cash, cash equivalents and short-term investments as of September 28, 2019 were approximately \$145.7 million.
+After completing the Merger and paying acquisition-related costs, Cohu's (including Xcerra's) cash, cash equivalents and short-term investments as of December 29, 2018, were approximately \$165.0 million.
+Total cash, cash equivalents and short-term investments as of March 28, 2020 were approximately \$172.4 million.
 The use of cash on hand and indebtedness to finance the acquisition has reduced Cohu's liquidity and could cause Cohu to place more reliance on cash generated from operations to pay principal and interest on Cohu's debt, thereby reducing the availability of Cohu's cash flow for working capital, dividend and capital expenditure needs or to pursue other potential strategic plans.

-- \ Our Credit Agreement contains various representations and negative covenants that limit, subject to certain exceptions and baskets, our ability and/or our subsidiaries' ability to, among other things: - incur or assume liens or additional debt or provide guarantees in respect of obligations of other persons; - issue redeemable stock and preferred stock; - pay cash dividends or make distributions on capital stock, repurchase, redeem or make payments on capital stock; - make loans, investments or acquisitions; - enter into agreements that restrict distributions from our subsidiaries; - create or permit restrictions on the ability of our subsidiaries to pay dividends or make other distributions to us or to guarantee our debt, limit our or any of our subsidiaries' ability to create liens, or that require the grant of a lien to secure an obligation if a lien is granted to secure another obligation; - sell assets and capital stock of our subsidiaries; - enter into certain transactions with affiliates; - sell, transfer, license, lease or dispose of our or our subsidiaries' assets; and - dissolve, liquidate, consolidate or merge with or into, or sell substantially all the assets of us and our subsidiaries, taken as a whole, to, another person.
+Our Credit Agreement contains various representations and negative covenants that limit, subject to certain exceptions and baskets, our ability and/or our subsidiaries' ability to, among other things:

+- incur or assume liens or additional debt or provide guarantees in respect of obligations of other persons; - issue redeemable stock and preferred stock; - pay cash dividends or make distributions on capital stock, repurchase, redeem or make payments on capital stock; - enter into rate, commodity, equity or currency swap, hedging or other similar transactions; - make loans, investments or acquisitions; - enter into agreements that restrict distributions from our subsidiaries;

+- create or permit restrictions on the ability of our subsidiaries to pay dividends or make other distributions to us or to guarantee our debt, limit our or any of our subsidiaries' ability to create liens, or that require the grant of a lien to secure an obligation if a lien is granted to secure another obligation; - sell assets and capital stock of our subsidiaries; - enter into certain transactions with affiliates; - sell, transfer, license, lease or dispose of our or our subsidiaries' assets; and - dissolve, liquidate, consolidate or merge with or into, or sell substantially all the assets of us and our subsidiaries, taken as a whole, to, another person.